Ice hockey at the 2026 Winter Olympics: Men's tournament

-The tournament will feature twelve countries, eight qualifying through the IIHF World Ranking, the host Italy, and three through qualifying tournaments.
-The format remains the same as the previous three Olympics; three groups of four compete in three games to determine seeding, each play every other team in their group, followed by four rounds of elimination games.
-Each group winner receives a bye into the second round, along with the highest ranked of the remaining teams.
-The remaining eight teams play an eliminating qualification game to advance to the quarter-final round.
-Each quarter-final winner advances to the semi-finals with the winners playing for the gold medal and the losers playing for the bronze.
+The tournament featured twelve countries, eight qualifying through the IIHF World Ranking, the host Italy, and three through qualifying tournaments.
+The format remained the same as the previous four Olympics; three groups of four competed in three games to determine seeding, each played every other team in their group, followed by four rounds of elimination games.
+Each group winner received a bye into the second round, along with the highest ranked of the remaining teams.
+The remaining eight teams played an eliminating qualification game to advance to the quarter-final round.
+Each quarter-final winner advanced to the semi-finals, with the winners playing for the gold medal and the losers playing for the bronze.

 On 2 February 2024, the IIHF announced that an agreement had been reached with the National Hockey League (NHL) for a break in its regular season to allow the league's players to participate in the Olympics for the first time since 2014.
 The NHL was originally scheduled to compete in 2022 as well but opted out due to the COVID-19 pandemic.

 Qualification

 Qualification for the men's tournament at the 2026 Winter Olympics was determined by the IIHF World Ranking following the 2023 Men's Ice Hockey World Championships.
-The top eight will join the hosts and three qualifiers.
+The top eight joined the hosts and three qualifiers.